Mezze Platter Ideas

 Traditional Finger Food

 - Sarmas or Dolmas.
 More commonly known to us as stuffed or rolled grape leaves (filled with seasoned rice).
 They can be served warm or at room temperature, and are delicious dipped into the cacik dip.
+To save time I suggest purchasing these.

 - Falafel.
 Ground chickpeas or fava beans are shaped in a ball and fried or baked.
 This is a great vegetarian and vegan option.
 They’re about the size of a meatball and taste great with a bit of tzatziki sauce or tahini.